 Incentives can be used for great things: incentivizing people to work hard to create a great life for them and their family.
 However, it can also be used to keep people chained.

 The socialist ideas of incentives are harmful to the individual and society itself.
 But it’s also a problem that is incredibly difficult to backtrack on (See: Social Security).

 The only way I see these problems being rectified is through the immediate acknowledgement of the problem and education on the threat.
-Otherwise, socialism will always conquer capitalism through democracy – simply because of the socialist ability to capitalize on incentives and the inability of people to break free from them.
+Otherwise, socialism will always conquer capitalism through democracy, simply because of the socialist ability to capitalize on incentives and the inability of people to break free from them in a large crowd.